The Bridge

 .

 Lincoln Beachey (March 3, 1887 – March 14, 1915) was a pioneer American aviator and barnstormer.
-Beachey became well known flying exhibitions, stunt flying, and as a pioneer of aerobatics.
-June 1911, the organizers of the U. S.-Canadian Carnival offered $1,000 to the first person to fly an aeroplane over Niagara Falls.
-Beachey accepted the offer, and soon arrived in his Curtiss D biplane.
-In less than ideal weather conditions, Beachey took off into a drizzle and flew over the lower falls of Niagara Falls, then above American Falls, before an estimated 150,000 spectators, thus fulfilling the goal of being the first to fly over the falls.
-After circling the specators several times, Beachy pushed his stick forward, and dove down straight into the mists of the falls, pulling out less than 20 feet over the surface of the Niagara River.
-Beachy then continued straight down the Niagara Gorge, and shot undrneath the Honeymoon Bridge in front of astonished onlookers.
+Beachey became well known for flying exhibitions, stunt flying, and as a pioneer of aerobatics.
+In June 1911, the organizers of the U. S.-Canadian Carnival offered $1,000 to the first person to fly an aeroplane over Niagara Falls.
+Beachey accepted the offer and soon arrived in his Curtiss D biplane.
+In less-than-ideal weather conditions, Beachey took off into a drizzle and flew over the lower falls of Niagara Falls, then above American Falls, before an estimated 150,000 spectators, thus fulfilling the goal of being the first to fly over the falls.
+After circling the spectators several times, Beachy pushed his stick forward, and dove down straight into the mists of the falls, pulling out less than 20 feet over the surface of the Niagara River.
+Beachy then continued straight down the Niagara Gorge and shot underneath the Honeymoon Bridge in front of astonished onlookers.

 .